Darxo/Hardened/README.md

 - Add `skill::HD_getAllTargets()` which returns an array of all tiles that can be currently targeted by that skill
 - Add `HD_UsableInZoneOfControl = true` member for `skill.nut` which can be set to `false` to make an active skill unusable while engaged in melee and adding boilerplate tooltips for that
 - Add `actor::HD_isInZoneOfControl()` which returns `true`, if that actor is currently engaged in melee
-- Add `::Tactical.TurnSequenceBar.HD_protectTurnEnd()` for briefly preventing the player from ending the curren turn, if the setting is enabled
+- Add `::Tactical.TurnSequenceBar.HD_protectTurnEnd()` for briefly preventing the player from ending the current turn, if the setting is enabled
 - Add shared boilerplate code for location build actions into `faction_action`
-- Add `actor.m.ChestConditionRoll = null` and `actor.m.HelmetConditionRoll = null` which can be assigned WeightedContainer to define armor condtition percentages of the assigned armors
+- Add `actor.m.ChestConditionRoll = null` and `actor.m.HelmetConditionRoll = null` which can be assigned WeightedContainer to define armor condition percentages of the assigned armors
 - Add `::Hardened.util.registerScenario(_script)` for registering new custom tactical scenarios inheriting from `scenario_hd_template`
-- Add `::Hardened.util.enforceFlexSpawnable(_party, _spawnableIdArray, _maximumAmount)` for encorving a maximum shared amount of existing spawnables during party generation
+- Add `::Hardened.util.enforceFlexSpawnable(_party, _spawnableIdArray, _maximumAmount)` for enforcing a maximum shared amount of existing spawnables during party generation
 - Add `weapon::HD_getDropChance()` which can be overwritten to assign custom and dynamic drop chances for weapons
 - Add `::Hardened.util.findUnusedMercenaryName()` which returns a name from `::Const.Strings.MercenaryCompanyNames` which not used by any world party, while replacing %randomname% with a random character name
 - Add `::Const.World.HD_InventoryUpgradeSlots` array, that defines how many inventory slots each upgrade of the cart grants to the player
 - Add `item_container::HD_removeItemAnywhere(_item)` function that unequips an item from this item container, no matter if it is in the bag, or directly equipped
 - Add `asset_manager::HD_getAllItems()` function which returns an array with all items that are in the player inventory or equipped to any brother
 - Add `asset_manager::HD_removeItemAnywhere(_item)` function which removes an item from the player inventory or unequip it from any brother
-- Add `settlement::HD_getBuildings()` which returns an array of all settlement buildings
-- Add `building::HD_onUpdateOtherShopList(_id, _list)` event which triggers after the shoplist of a town building is generated
 - Add `faction_action::HD_ScoreOverwrite = null` which can be adjusted to overwrite the Score for this action (if it rolled a score > 0)
 - Add `settlement::HD_getBuildings()` which returns an array of all settlement buildings
 - Add `building::HD_onUpdateOtherShopList(_id, _list)` event which triggers after the shoplist of a town building is generated
-- Add `::Hardened.util.getAllWorldEntities()` which returns an array of all world entitiy (locations, and parties alike)
+- Add `::Hardened.util.getAllWorldEntities()` which returns an array of all world entity (locations, and parties alike)
 - Add `world_behavior::HD_onRemoved()` Event, which triggers just before that order is removed by `world_controller::popOrder`
 - `skill::RF_isNewSkillUseOrEntity` will now always return `true`
 - Add `::Hardened.Global.WeaponSpecFatigueMult = 0.8` which can be used to adjust the fatigue discount, granted by all weapon masteries
 - Add `HD_AttacksPerUse = 2` and `HD_DamageTotalMult = 0.5` for `cascade_skill` and `hail_skill` to manipulate, how often and how hard the three headed flail hits per skill use
 - The default amount of `money_item` now defaults to 200 (up from 0), allowing it to be used for example as produce
-- Add new `Clarifications` unified perk description effect type, which can be used to give additional context or clarify freqently asked questions about a perk interaction
+- Add new `Clarifications` unified perk description effect type, which can be used to give additional context or clarify frequently asked questions about a perk interaction
 - Add `actor::isHuman()` check
 - Add `ammo::HD_onReload(_reloadedItem)` event which triggers whenever that ammo item is used to reload something
 - Add `actor::HD_onStartFleeing` event, that is fired, whenever the morale state of that actor is changed from a different state to fleeing